-We depict our modified setup in Fig. \ref{fig5}(a).
-In order to capture the enlarged far-field image profile in its entirety, we split the SPDC field into two half-circles using a prism mirror (PM) and again recombine the fields onto the Tpx3Cam sensor.
+We depict our modified setup in Fig. \ref{fig4}(a).
+In order to capture the enlarged far-field image profile in its entirety, we deterministically split the SPDC field into two half-circles using a prism mirror (PM) and recombine the fields onto the Tpx3Cam sensor.
 We retain the same far-field imaging scheme, such that the two-photon correlation width remains unchanged from the earlier setup, and we again perform spatially resolved polarization state tomography using the same procedure as discussed previously.
-In Fig.~\ref{fig5}(b),(c), and (d), we depict the far-field intensity Tpx3Cam image, concurrence $C$, and biphoton polarization phase $\phi$, respectively.
+In Fig.~\ref{fig4}(b),(c), and (d), we depict the far-field intensity Tpx3Cam image, concurrence $C$, and two-photon polarization phase $\phi$, respectively.
 We again observe a strong polarization entanglement in the entire spatial extent of the field with an average concurrence of $0.8847\pm0.0006$.
 We notice a marginal increase in the average concurrence compared to the result in Sec. \ref{subsec3.1}.
 This is likely a result of the lower polarization cross-talk since now both signal and idler photons are detected through the transmission port of the PBS.
 The distribution of $\phi$ again displays a gradient along the radial direction, but this time with $\phi$ having an enlarged parameter space spanning from $-\pi$ to $\pi$.
 In other words, the setup produces near-maximally entangled states of Eq.~(\ref{eqn2.1.1}) with all possible $\phi$.
 Thus, our setup can be configured to supply any specific state with a desired value of $\phi$ by post-selecting the corresponding pair of far-field pixels and tuning the phase-matching of the crystal.
-Such a mechanism can enable encoding spatial mode information in polarization correlations or vice versa.
-Furthermore, it is also possible to structure $\phi$ to have any desired profile by introducing additional phase differences between H- and V-polarized down-converted photons using spatial light modulators (SLMs) to enable holographic quantum imaging \cite{defienne2021natphys} with much higher speed.
+Such a mechanism can enable encoding spatial mode information in polarization correlations or vice versa, which could have important implications for quantum key distribution protocols using qudit-like states \cite{Scarfe2025commphy}.
+Furthermore, it is also possible to structure $\phi$ to have any desired profile by introducing additional phase differences between H- and V-polarized down-converted photons using SLMs to enable holographic quantum imaging \cite{defienne2021natphys} with much higher speed.
 We note that such phase structures are not limited to only manifesting in momentum space.
 One can observe similar effects in the near field by exploring different SPDC setup geometries.
 We may explore near-field phase structuring in future work.